 Reed’s wired and wireless computer networks reach all residence halls, classrooms, labs, offices, and study areas, and many open spaces.
 Students must register their personal computers and handheld devices in order to access networked resources.
 All computers connected to the campus network must have up-to-date antivirus and antispyware protective software.

-Training in the use of Macintosh, Windows, and Linux computers; software troubleshooting; hardware repair; prepurchase consulting; and other technology services are available to all students.
+Available to students are training in the use of Macintosh, Windows, and Linux computers; software troubleshooting; hardware repair; consulting about purchases; and other technology services.

 For more information about computing at Reed, visit the computing and information services website at http://www.reed.edu/cis.